Board Member

 Dr. Michelle Parker

-Vice President, Space Mission Systems, Boeing Defense, Space & Security
+Vice President and Chief Engineer, Boeing Defense, Space & Security

 Dr. Parker’s experience leading high-profile space programs spans several decades, with more than 25 years serving in roles of increasing responsibility within Boeing.
-Prior to her current role, she served as vice president and deputy general manager for the Space & Launch division, where she oversaw the successful Operational Flight Test of the CST-100 Starliner and delivery of the Boeing-built Space Launch System that powered NASA’s Artemis I mission.
-She previously served as the Space & Launch chief engineer, providing technical leadership for the Space & Launch portfolio.
+Prior to her current role, she was vice president for the Space Mission Systems business, where she led strategic direction, program execution, and profit and loss for a portfolio that includes government and commercial satellites, space systems architecture, national security space programs, and ground systems, as well as subsidiaries Millennium Space Systems, Spectrolab, and Boeing Intelligence and Analytics.
+She has also served as vice president and deputy general manager for the Space & Launch division, where she oversaw the successful Operational Flight Test-2 of the CST-100 Starliner and delivery of the Boeing-built Space Launch System that powered NASA’s Artemis I mission.
+Before that, she was the Space & Launch chief engineer, providing technical leadership for the Space & Launch portfolio.
 Earlier in her career, she led the Satellite Development Center (SDC), the world’s largest satellite manufacturing facility that has produced more than 300 satellites to date.

-Dr. Parker is a member of the U.S. Department of Transportation’s Commercial Space Transportation Advisory Committee (COMSTAC), a trustee of the California Science Center, a board member of the National Security Space Council, and a board member of the Space Foundation.
-She earned a bachelor’s degree in mechanical engineering from Lehigh University, as well as a master’s degree and a doctorate in mechanical engineering and applied mechanics from the University of Pennsylvania.
+Dr. Parker earned a bachelor’s degree in mechanical engineering from Lehigh University, as well as a master’s degree and a doctorate in mechanical engineering and applied mechanics from the University of Pennsylvania.
 Her doctorate was earned as a Howard Hughes Doctoral Fellow while at Boeing.
 She is also a graduate of Harvard Business School’s general management program.